 For Client-Server, an attacker can send a large volume of Messages, or a single Message that contains a large number of requests, with the goal of overwhelming the OPC UA Server or dependent components such as CPU, TCP/IP stack, operating system, or the file system.
 Flooding attacks can be conducted at multiple layers including OPC UA, HTTP or TCP.

 Message flooding attacks can use both well-formed and malformed Messages.
 In the first scenario, the attacker could be a malicious person using a legitimate Client to flood the Server with requests.
 Two cases exist, one in which the Client does not have a Session with the Server and one in which it does.
-Message flooding may impair the ability to establish OPC UA Sessions or terminate an existing Session.
+Message flooding can impair the ability to establish OPC UA Sessions or terminate an existing Session.
 In the second scenario, an attacker could use a malicious Client that floods an OPC UA Server with malformed Messages in order to exhaust the Server’s resources.

 For PubSub, an attacker can send a large volume of dataset messages with the goal of overwhelming the subscriber, the middleware or dependent components such as CPU, TCP/IP stack, operating system, or the file system.
 Flooding attacks can be conducted at multiple layers including OPC UA, UDP, AMQP, MQTT.